 The hardest class to play solo is definitely sorcerers because they cannot perform well in close combat.
 As a solo player, you will be coming across enemies that will hit you mostly from up close, which can be a huge drawback if you are a sorcerer in the game.
-There are a lot of reasons why you should not choose sorcerers, and we have listed some of them below.
+You should not choose sorcerers for many reasons, and we have listed some below.

 - The health pool of sorcerers is quite low, so you can expect your health to go down very fast.

-- Since it will mostly deal spell-based damage, you won’t be able to make use of their abilities in close range.
+- Since it will mostly deal spell-based damage, you won’t be able to use their abilities in close range.

 - While there are some defensive spells you can use against enemies, managing mana in this class is pretty hard for beginners.

-- They have a good AOE, but it is very easy for the enemies to overwhelm sorcerers, which makes them not a good solo class in Diablo 4.
+- They have a good AOE, but it is easy for the enemies to overwhelm sorcerers, making them not a good solo class in Diablo 4.

 - Druid class is the exact definition of a Jack of all trades but master of none.
-They can fulfill all the roles, but they don’t excel in any single role more than others.
-Therefore they might though good in groups but not in solo gameplay.
+They can fulfill all the roles but don’t excel in any single role more than others.
+Therefore, they might be good in groups but not in solo gameplay.

-- You can master the skills and abilities through it in a group only because of the variety of skills it offers.
-These skills can be very challenging for the players to learn on their own.
+- You can master the skills and abilities through it in a group because of the variety of skills it offers.
+These skills can be very challenging for the players to learn independently.

 - Most of your abilities will rely on Fury, which can be pretty hard to manage as you will run out quite often in the game.

 - The base health that you start with as a druid is very limited.
-Furthermore, you will also be very prone to attacks thanks to the low armor the class has.
+Furthermore, you will also be very prone to attacks thanks to the class’s low armor.

 Summing It Up

-With this, we conclude our detailed guide on the best solo class in Diablo 4, where we have listed three of the best classes for solo players.
+With this, we conclude our detailed guide on the best solo class in Diablo 4, listing three of the best classes for solo players.
 While you are at it, don’t forget to check out our detailed guide on how to respec in Diablo 4 and all waypoint locations.

 We have also formulated a detailed guide on how to transmog and change looks and appearance in the game.
-You can also check out our beginner’s guide, where we have listed all the tips and tricks to get you started.
+You can also check out our beginner’s guide, which lists all the tips and tricks to get you started.

 Thanks!
 Do share your feedback with us. ⚡